Zoommeerrss/coffemachine-dotnet-dynamodb/README.md

 # coffemachine-dotnet-dynamodb

-Simple .Net Project using AWS DynamoDB and AWS Localstack
+Simple .Net Project using AWS DynamoDB with AWS Localstack together and MySQL with Entity Framework

 ## Installation